matthew-tfs/mjcb.io/content/blog/00024-certificate-authority-windows-server-2019-part-2.md

 ## 2.1 Subordinate Certificate Authority Server Setup ##

-Provision and configure a new Virtual Machine called **TFS-CA01** and install Windows Server 2019 Standard (Desktop Experience) using the following settings:
+Provision and configure a new virtual machine called **TFS-CA01** and install Windows Server 2019 Standard (Desktop Experience) using the following settings:

 * Virtual CPU - **2**
 * Virtual Memory - **8192 MB**